FrozenHydrant/gacha-bot-v3/README.md

 ### To use
 You need to create a file .env, and inside it put the line TOKEN=<Whatever your Discord Bot's Token is>
+You also need to add a new folder called *users* for this to work properly.